Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ðɪs]

-Word this is a demonstrative pronoun and is translated by words "this", "this", "this is".
+Word this is a demonstrative pronoun and is translated by words "this", "this", "This".

-I haven't seen this film.– I have not seen this film.
+I haven't seen this film.– I haven’t seen this film.

 This task is not easy.– This task is not easy.